Trevor Hildenberger: San Francisco Giants

 On May 18, 2021, Hildenberger was claimed off waivers by the San Francisco Giants and assigned to the Triple-A Sacramento River Cats.
 On May 21, Hildenberger was designated for assignment by the Giants.
-He was outrighted to the Triple-A Sacramento River Cats on May 26.

-Hildenberger became a free agent following the season, but re-signed on December 1.
+He was removed from the 40-man roster and sent outright to Triple-A Sacramento on May 26.
+He made 20 appearances for Sacramento, posting a 2-1 record and 4.70 ERA with 29 strikeouts in 25.2 innings pitched.
+Hildenberger became a free agent following the season, but re-signed with the Giants on a minor league contract on December 1.